Piney Pinecreek Border Airport

-Also known as Pinecreek/Piney Pinecreek Border Aerodrome, it is one of six airports that cross the Canada–US border and the easternmost.
+Also known as Pinecreek/Piney Pinecreek Border Aerodrome, it was one of six airports that cross the Canada–US border and the easternmost.
 The other airports, east to west, are International Peace Garden Airport, Coronach/Scobey Border Station Airport, Coutts/Ross International Airport, Whetstone International Airport (Del Bonita/Whetstone International Airport), and Avey Field State Airport.

 The airport, located at 48°59′56″N 095°58′56″W, was originally located entirely within the United States.
 Needing to extend the runway, the owners found it could not be extended south due to a nearby road, but the land to the immediate north was unused.
 After arrangements were made with Canadian and Manitoba authorities, the runway was extended across the 49th parallel.
 The initial and extended runways were turf but have since been paved.

-The airport, located in Manitoba and Minnesota, has both United States and Canada customs services and is attractive to tourists, hunters and fishermen.
-Ground access is available on Manitoba Highway 89 and Minnesota State Highway 89.
+The airport, located in Manitoba and Minnesota, had both United States and Canada customs services and was attractive to tourists, hunters and fishermen.
+Ground access was available on Manitoba Highway 89 and Minnesota State Highway 89.

-The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
-CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.
+The airport was classified as an airport of entry by Nav Canada and was staffed by the Canada Border Services Agency (CBSA).
+CBSA officers at this airport could handle general aviation aircraft only, with no more than 15 passengers.

+The airport permanently closed on December 27, 2024 after a December 26 expiration of an international agreement.

 History

 An airport for the town of Pinecreek was proposed by resident Eugene Simmons in 1949, to expedite cross-border general aviation traffic.
 The airport initially opened on July 29, 1953, with a runway terminating just before the international border.
 To allow operation of larger aircraft, a 1150-foot extension was proposed in 1972.
-However, this had to cross the US-Canadian border and required extensive negotiation between local and national governments.
+However, this had to cross the Canada–US border and required extensive negotiation between local and national governments.
 The extended runway and bi-national airport was dedicated on July 28, 1978.

+Citing declining usage and significant impending repair costs, it was announced that the airport was scheduled for permanent closure on December 27, 2024.
+Costs for runway resurfacing and other repairs required to bring the airport up to current safety standards were estimated at $3.8 million.
+As joint owner, the rural municipality of Piney, Manitoba was responsible for almost half of these costs, which they were unable to raise.
+Without funding for repairs, officials from both governments elected not to renew the international agreement required to continue airport operations past this date.